iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 heatmap described previously.
 However, in this case, the input data is extended to three dimensions.

-- **Time domain:** Time between 3x8192 samples within the measurement
+- **Time domain:** The 3x8192 samples within each single measurement.
 - **Spectrum:** Frequency-domain data of above time domain.
-- **Measurement Index:** The sequence of measurements over time.
-  (x-axis/dates in the heatmap).
+- **Measurement Index:** The stack of measurements over time (dates in the heatmap).

-While this complex input signal is difficult for the human brain to understand or analyse, this multi-feature input provides a rich dataset for the autoencoder so it can detect both events in the time domain (sudden shocks) as in the frequency domain (bearing faults, imbalance, etc).
+While this complex input signal is difficult for the human brain to understand or analyse, this multi-feature input provides a rich dataset for the autoencoder so it can be trained on both events in the time domain (sudden shocks) and in the frequency domain (bearing faults, imbalance, etc).

 With some additional data augmentation (beyond the scope of this text), this dataset becomes the training input for the autoencoder.
 Please keep in mind that only the first month of data was used to train the ML model, and the full spectral heatmap of the previous chapter was only captured in the next months.
-However we use all data here to help the reader to understand.
+However we use all data here to help the reader to understand and observe the emerging bearing failure.

 #### Autoencoder Functionality